 This trip is all about hiking the Appalachian Trail in style.
 You can have a trail name, hike from 5.5 to 9.7 miles a day (depending on individual choices) going up and down and up and down, immerse yourself in the lore and natural history of the Appalachian Trail - and end every night with a hot shower and soft bed.

-We'll spend the first night at The Mimslyn Inn in Luray, Virginia and the last night at the Mimslyn Inn.
-In between we'll spend the nights at the Park Lodges Park Lodges.
-Two nights at Big Meadows Lodge and one night at Skyland Lodge.
-The two lodges are standard rooms with 2 beds and a bathroom in each room.
+We'll spend the first and last night at The Mimslyn Inn in Luray, Virginia where you can step back in history with its picturesque surroundings and historic manor and find southern hospitality.
+In between we stay at renowned Park Lodges with two nights at Big Meadows Lodge and one night at Skyland Lodge.
+Built in 1939 with stones hewn from the Massanutten Mountains and native wormy chestnut, Big Meadows Lodge has an easy, natural feeling and is officially listed on the National Register of Historic Places.
+The legacy of Skyland Lodge begins in 1888, when George Freeman Pollock Jr. makes it his mission to find the perfect spot for a summer retreat.
+He calls the property's breathtaking views of the Shenandoah Valley "beauty beyond description."
+The two lodges have standard rooms with 2 beds and a bathroom in each room.
 The Mimslyn offers a variety of single rooms, double rooms and double cottages.
 All have shared bathrooms.
 There are 4 single supplements available for this trip.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.

 The fellow travelers were the highlight.
 The women on the trip were truly good company!
 Fun, interesting and easy going.
 Getting to know them all while in gorgeous Shenandoah National Park was a treat.